-Particle filters solve the optimal estimation problem in non-linear and non-Gaussian dynamic systems by incorporating sequential Monte Carlo sampling with a Bayesian filtering framework \cite{Doucet_2000} \cite{Doucet_2009} \cite{Gordon_1993}, \cite{Doucet_Book_2001} \cite{Merwe_Thesis_2004}.
+PFs solve the optimal estimation problem in nonlinear and non-Gaussian dynamic systems by incorporating sequential Monte Carlo sampling within the Bayesian filtering framework \cite{Doucet_2000} \cite{Doucet_2009} \cite{Gordon_1993}, \cite{Doucet_Book_2001} \cite{Merwe_Thesis_2004}.
 The goal is to estimate the posterior density for the state using Bayesian recursion.
-The particle filters approximate the posterior density using a group of samples called also particles $ x_t^i $, and their associated weights $ w_t^i \ge 0 $ as:
+PFs approximate the posterior PDF using a group of samples (also called particles) $ x_t^i $ and their associated weights $ w_t^i \ge 0 $ as:

-where $ \delta(.) $ represents the Dirac delta function and $ N $ represents the number of particles.
+where $ \delta(.) $ represents the Dirac delta function and $ N $ is the number of particles.

 The conditional mean estimate of the state is given by the weighted mean of the particles as follows: